janosch314/GWINC_ET/README.md

 **To install PyGWINC**:

-1. For the full process, follow instructions on the wiki page: tbd
+1. For the full process, follow instructions on the wiki page: [temporary link](https://mkorobko.craft.me/zdS91j4bpYxbvW)

 2. If you know what you are doing, run `pip install git+https://git.ligo.org/gwinc/pygwinc.git@superQK` to install the pygwinc with from the correct branch required to compute ET noise budget